-Bigfoot Rescue Kit (Plush Toy and Book)Awww!
+Bigfoot Rescue Kit (book with plush)Awww!
 Who can resist this little Bigfoot from the Great Northwest?
 This cute critter needs a home, hugs, and socks!Kit box measures 3-1/2'' wide x 3-1/2'' high x 1-5/8'' deep.By adopting this young Sasquatch, you pledge to act as its guardian, mentor, and friend.Rescue Kit includes lovable plush Bigfoot and 16-page Caregivers Guide with adoption certificate, informative text, and nurturing advice.A great gift for aficionados of all things adorable!Feel the love!Warning: Choking hazard, small parts.
 Not for children under 3 years.

 Robert Michael Pyle trekked into the Dark Divide, where he discovered a giant fossil footprint; searched out Indians who told him of an outcast tribe that had not fully evolved into humans; and attended the convocation in British Columbia called Sasquatch Daze, where he realized that "these guys don't want to find Bigfoot-they want to be Bigfoot."
 Ultimately Pyle discovers a few things about Bigfoot - and a lot about the human need for something to believe in and the need for wilderness in our lives.

 An introduction to animal creatures shrouded in mystery and controversy, including Bigfoot, the Kraken, and the Loch Ness monster.

 Sasquatch Rising 2013: Dead Giants Tell No Tales: How DNA Breakthroughs and Backyard Visits Reveal the Greatest Story of Our Time